Key Points:

 The Verdict: Is a Tour of Allegiant Stadium Worth Doing?

-Touring an enormous structure like this restores my faith in the intelligence of humanity.
+Touring an enormous structure like this restores my faith in humanity’s intelligence.
+A tough task after doomscrolling social media.

-It blows my mind that there are people able to plan and subsequently construct massive and complex projects like this.
+It blows my mind that there are people who can plan and subsequently construct massive, complex projects like this.
 I can’t even complete a Lego set with my kids.
 Unreal.

-While I expected a quick check-in process, an enthusiastic tour guide, and the ability to see the nooks and crannies of the stadium, I was pleasantly surprised by the amount of Raider history and culture that was woven into the tour.
+While I expected a quick check-in process, an energetic tour guide, and a chance to see the nooks and crannies of the stadium, I was pleasantly surprised by the amount of Raider history and culture woven into the tour.
 In my opinion, that took it to the next level.

-Fans of the Raiders, the NFL, or even architecture nerds in general, are likely to agree this tour is worth the price of admission.
+Fans of the Raiders, the NFL, gambling on the NFL, or even architecture nerds in general, are likely to agree this tour is worth the price of admission.

 Ultimately, it’s cool to watch a game on TV and see the field, hallways, press box, etc. that you’ve personally stood in before.
-Stadium tours like this give fans an opportunity to feel more connected to the game they love.
+Stadium tours like this allow fans to feel more connected to the game they love.

 If you’re on the fence about an Allegiant Stadium tour, I’d encourage you to book it.
 You’ll be happy you did.